farnoosh27/NLP/DevOps/CICD.md

 ## Codefresh & CI/CD
 Codefresh is a cloud-native continuous integration and delivery (CI/CD) platform designed to facilitate the rapid development, deployment, and management of cloud-native applications.
 It supports various cloud platforms, including Kubernetes, Docker, and AWS.
 The platform offers an intuitive user interface to streamline the development process.

-Codefresh provides a comprehensive CI/CD solution, covering the entire software lifecycle.
+Codefresh provides a comprehensive CI/CD solution covering the entire software lifecycle.
 It allows users to view releases in the Kubernetes dashboard, access Docker images, and trace builds from a single interface.
 The platform is versatile, working with all major Git platforms and cloud providers, offering freedom from vendor lock-in.

 While Codefresh has a strong focus on containers and Kubernetes, it can also handle traditional applications running on virtual machines or physical data centers.